DJSeb/kernel-shark-sebanek-gh-mirror/KS_fork/Modifications/topology-views.md

 # Purpose

-Visualise topology of a stream, from which we are reading trace data to get more information where a task ran or which CPU and therefore NUMA node was working more than others.
+Visualise NUMA topology of a stream, from which we are reading trace data to get more information where a task ran or which CPU and therefore NUMA node was working more than others.
 Visualisation should not battle with other parts of KernelShark's visualisations, at best rearrange some graphs, but not their data.

+Keep the modification extensible so that more than just NUMA topologies can be created.

 # Terms
 Below are terms introduced with this modification.
 Other KernelShark terms, e.g. stream, will not be